infogulch/xtemplate/README.md

 </html>
 ```

-#### Automatic reload
+### Automatic reload

 Templates are reloaded and validated automatically as soon as they are modified,
 no need to restart the server.
-If there's a syntax error it keeps the old
+If there's a syntax error it continues to serve
-version and prints the error out in Caddy's logs.
+the old version and prints the loading error out in Caddy's logs.

 > Ctrl+S > Alt+Tab > F5

-#### File-based routing & custom routes
+### File-based routing & custom routes

 `GET` requests for any file will invoke the template file at that path.
 Except
 files that start with `_` which are not routed, this lets you define templates